Taskmaster The Podcast *Best of Series 18*

 would eat

-the envelope, but it's it's obvious
+but it's it's obvious

 I did

-up for them
+up

-and as we'll talk about
+as we'll talk about later in the episode,

-My mind
+my mind

 often went to

-if I can't eat it
+if I can't eat it,

-can I shit it out
+can I shit it out?

-and that's the binary
+And that's the binary

 of

-my journey across a series.
+my journey across a service,

-Eat eat it or shit it does that count as a journey when you went in thinking eat it or shit it and you finished the series thinking eat it or shit it
+eat it or shit it does that count as a journey when you went in thinking eat it or shit it and you finished the series thinking eat it or shit it

 yeah